wallymathieu/react-azure-ad-starter/README.md

 ## Getting started:

-1. Create an Azure AD app registration, and collect the Client ID, Tenant ID, and Scop in a `.env` file at the root of his repo, like so:
+1. Create an Azure AD app registration, and collect the Client ID, Tenant ID, and Scope in a `.env` file at the root of his repo, like so:

    ```txt
    REACT_APP_CLIENT_ID={{Azure AD app client ID}}